 by anthony on 02/22/11 at 7:54 pm

 The submit button is the last thing users see when they fill out your form.
-If they have trouble finding it or feel uncomfortable clicking it, they could abandon your form.
-As designers, we want to give users the best form experience possible.
-That’s why it’s important to align your button to where users can easily see it on different column layouts.
+If they have trouble finding it, they could abandon your form, and you could lose that sign up.
+That’s why it’s important to align your submit button with the user’s eye flow.

 Two Column Form Layout

 Another form layout you might use is a two-column layout.
 When users fill out a form with a two-column layout, their eyes move in a left to right, zig-zag direction.
-As the user gets to the end of the form, their eyes will usually end on the right side of the page because in the western culture people read from left to right.
-Aligning your button to the right of your text fields in a two-column form layout will help users land right on the button when they finish scanning the form.
+As the user gets to the end of the form, their eyes will end on the right side of the page.
+Aligning your button to the right will help the user’s eyes land right on the button when they finish scanning.

 The general rule of thumb to is to align your submit button at the end of the user’s visual path.
 There are other types of forms where optimal button placement is important to consider.
 How you align your submit button will either make the user’s sign up experience comfortable or awkward.
 Choose comfortable.